Aliases for CD34 Gene

 GeneCards Summary for CD34 Gene

 CD34 (CD34 Molecule) is a Protein Coding gene.
 Diseases associated with CD34 include dermatofibrosarcoma protuberans and gastrointestinal stromal tumor.
-Among its related pathways are Immune System and Mesenchymal Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Among its related pathways are Cell adhesion molecules (CAMs) and Hematopoietic cell lineage.
 GO annotations related to this gene include transcription factor binding and sulfate binding.